saurai3h/facebookChatCounter/README.md

     grant privileges according to whatever you want to change yourself. make sure you give access to read_mailbox in extended permissions.
  * specify this token in the facebookChatExtractor.py
- * specify the person you are interested to count against.
+ * specify your name and the person's name you are interested to count against.

 ISSUES :
-Graph API seems to not give all the data of conversations, and within a conversation too right now.
+ * Graph API seems to not give all the data of conversations, and within a conversation too right now.
    But you can get at least some idea with the small data it is giving right now.

 RANT :
-Graph API sucks. :D
+ * Graph API sucks. :D
-FQL is deprecated, which in-turn was much better at getting things done.
+ * FQL is deprecated, which in-turn was much better at getting things done.